-- Read the job advertisement carefully before writing your cover letter, analyzing the following:
+- Read the job posting carefully before writing your cover letter and analyze what’s written there:

-- What kind of information are you getting about the organization?
+- What kind of information is given about the company itself?

-- Take note of the keywords connected with the job.
+- Make a note of the keywords associated with the position.

-- What are the tasks to be covered, and what level of responsibility is there?
+- What job tasks need to be performed, and what level of responsibility does the position hold?

 - What kind of qualifications is the employer looking for?
-Remember that there’s a difference between desired qualifications and qualification requirements.
+Remember that there’s a difference between desired qualifications and required ones.

-- Your cover letter should be tailored to what the employer’s looking for in the job description.
-Copies of old cover letters often aren’t tailored or relevant enough.
-Be specific and personal, demonstrating that you’ve done research on the company.
+- Your cover letter should be targeted toward whatever the employer’s looking for in the job posting.
+Copies of former cover letters are often neither targeted nor relevant.
+Be specific and personal; also, show that you’ve done some research on the company

 A CV and cover letter should complement one another – and not be copies of one another.

-- Who you are (begin with your education if that’s most relevant), and a brief explanation of why you’re applying for the job (motivation).
+- Who you are (start with your educational background if you’d like and if it’s most relevant), and a brief explanation of why you’re applying for the position (motivation)

 - Your competency, work experience and other relevant experience.
-Stick to what’s relevant and describe it in more detail.
+Keep to what’s relevant and expand on this information.
 You shouldn’t include everything you’ve ever done here.
-Begin with what you feel is most important for the job you’re applying for.
+Start with what you feel is most important with respect to the job you’re applying for.

-- Your personal characteristics and why you’re suitable for this particular job.
+- Your personal qualities and why you’re suited for this particular position

-- Your motivation for applying for this particular job.
+- Your motivation for applying for the position

 Address in the cover letter